-This work focusses on Location-Based Social Networks (LBSN) that collect information on users' interests in physical places in the real world.
+This work focuses on Location-Based Social Networks (LBSN) that collect information on users' interests in physical places in the real world.
 By "switching on" location on devices, we are giving away information on our whereabouts, our daily routines, activities, experiences, and interests.
 Thus, in comparison to other personal information, location data are possibly the most crucial type of data of relevance to privacy, as it pulls together our virtual and physical existences and thus raises critical questions about privacy in both worlds.
-This work introduces methods for constructing user profiles that consider the different dimensions of the data captured from users on LBSN.
-These profiles, when made transparent to users of the network, should empower their sense of awareness and control of their data.
+This work proposes methods for constructing user profiles using different dimensions of the data captured from users on LBSN [1], and demonstrates how these profiles can be used to measure different aspects of similarity between users.

+Studying user similarity from LBSN data is useful, as information available about users, their locations and activities are normally sparse.
+User similarities can be exploited to predict types of activities and places preferred by a user based on those of users with similar preferences.
 So far, previous works have studied data produced from LBSN from the point of view of enhancing the services provided by these networks, namely, for point of interest (POI) recommendations.
 There, the question of concern is to find places of interest to a user based on their history of visits to other places and their general interaction with the social network.
-Most works relied mainly on the spatial dimension of user data [1], with some works more recently exploring the relevance of the social and content data dimensions on these networks [2].
+Most works relied mainly on the spatial dimension of user data [2], with some works more recently exploring the relevance of the social and content data dimensions on these networks [3].
 However, data dimensions are normally treated separately, or their outputs are combined in fused models.